· Compliance · 10 min read

 What the Regulation Actually Requires

-Both Small Quantity Generators (SQGs) and Large Quantity Generators (LQGs) must inspect their Central Accumulation Areas at least once every seven calendar days:
+Both Small Quantity Generators (SQGs) and Large Quantity Generators (LQGs) must inspect their Central Accumulation Areas at least weekly:

 The federal regulation is specific about what the inspection must cover: primarily, identifying leaking containers and detecting deterioration due to corrosion or other factors.
-If a leak or deterioration is found, the generator must immediately transfer the waste to a container in good condition or manage the waste in another compliant manner (40 CFR 262.17(a)(1)(ii)).
+If a leak or deterioration is found, the container-condition rules for SQGs and LQGs require immediate transfer to a good container or another compliant management method.

 VSQGs (Very Small Quantity Generators) are not subject to a federal weekly inspection requirement, though some state programs impose stricter standards.

 Best practice: Schedule inspections for Tuesday or Wednesday.
-This gives you one buffer day in either direction if an emergency, illness, or holiday disrupts the planned date — without crossing the 7-day threshold.
+This gives you one buffer day in either direction if an emergency, illness, or holiday disrupts the planned date — without missing the weekly cadence.

 What to Inspect: Beyond “Just Look for Leaks”